Laadla (1994 film)

-The film initially starred Divya Bharti as the female lead and she had shot most of the film.
-However, due to her untimely death in 1993, the film was reshot with Sridevi replacing her.
-The film is the remake of Kannada film Anuraga Aralithu (1986).
-In the film, a headstrong factory owner marries the union leader of the factory, to quell his spirit and teach him a lesson.
+The film initially starred Divya Bharti as the female lead, and she had shot most of the film.
+However, due to her sudden death in 1993, the film was reshot with Sridevi replacing her.
+In the film, a headstrong factory owner marries the union leader of her factory to quell his spirit and teach him a lesson.
 In the process, she ends up learning a few lessons herself.

 Laadla was released theatrically on 25 March 1994 and became one of the highest-grossing films of the year.
 Sridevi's performance in a negative role as Sheetal Jaitley was widely acclaimed and earned her a nomination for the Filmfare Award for Best Actress, while Tandon's performance fetched her a Filmfare Award for Best Supporting Actress nomination.

 Plot

-Raj "Raju" Verma lives with his disabled and paralyzed mother Gayatri.
-Before a job interview, he saves textile mill owner Laxminarayan Jetley who offers him job in his factory run by his ambitious adopted daughter, Sheetal.
-Her competitive attitude and open insults result in several enemies including her henchman Tilak, whom she often slaps and insults.
+Raj "Raju" Verma lives with his disabled and paralyzed mother, Gayatri.
+Before a job interview, he saves textile mill owner Laxminarayan Jetley, who offers him a job in his factory run by his ambitious daughter, Sheetal.
+Her competitive attitude and open insults of staff earns her several enemies, including her henchman Tilak Bhandari, whom she often slaps and insults.

-As a mechanic, Raju confronts her several times for proper treatment of workers.
+As a mechanic, Raju confronts her several times about the proper treatment of workers.
 She is enraged when he turns union leader.
 Raju falls for the mill's modest worker Kajal.
-Suryadev, a competing owner tries to eliminate Sheetal.
-Charismatic, Raju guides her on how to handle rival and the workers.
-Egoistic and angered, Sheetal slaps him who retaliates this reaching her cabin and slaps her too.
+Suryadev, a competing owner, tries to eliminate Sheetal.
+Charismatic, Raju guides her on how to handle rivals and workers.
+Egoistic and angered, Sheetal slaps him, who retaliates by reaching her cabin and slapping her back to back.

-Sheetal cannot fire Raju as then she would have to admit.
+Sheetal cannot fire Raju, as then she would have to admit and give a proper reason.
 Vengeful, she convinces Gayatri to get her married to Raju.

-Reluctantly on Gayatri's order, Raju sacrifices his love for Kajal and marries Sheetal.
-He lives in his own house and works as a mechanic but moves to Sheetal's luxurious house later upon Gayatri's request.
+Reluctantly, on Gayatri's order, Raju sacrifices his love for Kajal and marries Sheetal.
+He lives in his own house and works as a mechanic but moves to Sheetal's luxurious house later, upon Gayatri's request.
 Slowly, he falls in love with Sheetal.

-Tensions arise when Sheetal eliminates Kajal, seeing her visiting Raju's house frequently.
-Kajal turns caretaker of Gayatri.
+Kajal turns caretaker of Gayatri, which results in the betterment of Gayatri's health.
+Tensions arise when Sheetal eliminates Kajal, seeing Raju kissing her forehead.
 Later, labour issues cause the workers to go on strike.
-Competing mill owner for benefit of this hires people to set it on fire.
-Raju is mistakenly arrested.
-Gayatri visits Sheetal's house to clarify matters.
+A competing mill owner, for personal benefit, hires people to set it on fire.
+Raju is mistakenly arrested, and Gayatri visits Sheetal's house to clarify the matter.

-Insulted and taunted, she collapses but Raju saves her and slaps Sheetal.
-Guilty, Sheetal who has now feelings for Raju too is kidnapped by Suryadev.
-Luckily, Raju rescues her.
+Insulted and taunted, she collapses, but Raju saves her and slaps Sheetal hard.
+Guilty, Sheetal, who now has feelings for Raju too, is kidnapped by Suryadev.
+Raju rescues her.
 Sheetal improves herself.
 Kajal turns managing director of her company, as Sheetal quits her job.
-Everyone live happily ever after.